Learn more about Oracle Hospitality in our Partner Directory.

 With Adyen's plugin, you can use the following transaction types provided by Oracle:

-- Get Token: Requests the cardholder data entered into the terminal.
-It's then sent to Adyen and exchanged for a token.
+- Get Token: requests the cardholder data entered into the terminal.
+The data is sent to Adyen and exchanged for a token.
 The token can then be used for further top-ups or final settlement.